Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT IS COMPARING?Comparing is when you find out which group has more things.
+Download as PDF Download PDF View as Separate PageWHAT IS COMPARING?Comparing is when you find out which group has more things.
 You can compare by counting up the total amount in each group.
 The amount in the group can be greater than, less than or equal to the amount of things in another group.

 To better understand comparing quantities up to 10…